endurodave/AsyncMulticastDelegateModern/docs/DETAILS.md

 ## Unit Tests

-Build the project with `ENABLE_UNIT_TESTS` build option to enable unit tests.
-See `CMakeLists.txt` for more build option information.
+Build and execute runs all the unit tests contained within the `tests\UnitTests` directory.

 ## Valgrind Memory Tests